khoanguyen-st/SmartFAQ/apps/api/DEVELOPMENT.md

 # Test with curl
 curl http://localhost:8000/api/docs

-# Or use test script
+# Or use a test script
 python scripts/test_api_endpoints.sh
 ```